Eligibility Requirements for Carpools

 To qualify for a carpool permit, each member of your official carpool must meet all of the eligibility requirements for the Commute Club and must not already have a permit or be receiving Clean Air Cash.
 Additionally, carpool members must live in areas that would facilitate a reasonable and expected commute pattern that is consistent with the intent of the Commute Club program.

-Carpoolers who are not eligible for the Commute Club (such as night- and evening-shift employees or employees at off-campus sites) do not quality for free Stanford carpool permits.
+Carpoolers who are not eligible for the Commute Club (such as night- and evening-shift employees or employees at off-campus sites) do not qualify for free Stanford carpool permits.
 However, they are welcome to share a ride with Stanford carpools as an unofficial member of the carpool.
 Questions about eligibility can be directed to email@example.com.

 Please note that membership in the Commute Club and participation in the carpool program is a privilege.
 Stanford Transportation reserves the right to deny membership when an individual’s actions are or appear to be inconsistent with the goals of our programs.